LDWLab/XRNA-GT/README.md

 * Placement of label line segments is incorrect
 	* This bug fix is in progress.

-The executable (jar) is located at XRNA\xrna_COOL.jar.
+The executable (jar) is located at XRNA\xrna-GT.jar.
 It was compiled using AdoptOpenJDK 14, an open-source JDK alternative.